bbc/brave/docs/install_ubuntu.md

 That's it!

-## Optional: Support fort AWS KInesis Video
+## Optional: Support fort AWS Kinesis Video

 If you wish to output to a Kinesis Video Stream, there are [separate instructions](./install_kvs.md) on installing the necessary GStreamer element.